ritchiesama/ritchiesama/README.md

-##👋 Hi, I’m Ritchie Li, this GitHub is only for the record my leetcode notes propose for now.
+##👋 Hi, I’m Qi Li, you can call me Rithchie Li

+## I am looking for a job as a software engineer in US, no location limited, I am open to relocate.

+##Here are my works and some notes of algorithm and data-structure.

 ###Shortcut: